MassimoDanieli-zz/docker-wso2as/README.md

 The dockerfile will:

-* Use `wget` to pull the Application Server ZIP from WS02 web site into the container `/opt` folder.
+* Use `wget` to pull the Application Server 5.2.1 zip file from WS02 web site into the container `/opt` folder.
 * Install `zip`.
 * Unzip the AS 5.2.1 zip file.
 * Remove the AS ZIP.